FAQs

 -

-What does it cost to join the Club and fish Tournaments?
+What does it cost to join the Club and fish Tournaments and how are Tournament Teams paired?

-Membership has an annual fee of $40 ($43 if paid online).
-Tournaments have a $60 entry fee ($63 if paid online).
-Co-Anglers pay their Boater an additional, lake-specific, mandatory Fair Share Fee to help cover the boat’s operating expenses.
-The Fair Share Fee varies according to how far the lake is from Phoenix.
-You will find details about each of these topics elsewhere on the website.
+The annual membership fee is $40 ($43 if paid online).
+Our tournament entry fee is $60 ($63 if paid online).
+Co-Anglers pay their Boater a lake-specific Fair Share Fee to help cover the boat’s operating expenses.
+You’ll find details about each of these topics elsewhere on the website.

 -

 Absolutely!
-Many of our members don’t own boats.
+Many Members don’t own boats.
 A Tournament Team consists of a Boater and a Co-Angler who fish from one boat.
-Teams are formed by a random, computerized Draw, so they change each month.

 -